laravel/cashier-stripe/UPGRADE.md

 All support for the deprecated Stripe Sources API has been removed from Cashier.
 If you haven't already, we recommend that you upgrade to [the Payment Methods API](https://stripe.com/docs/payments/payment-methods).

+This also means that the `defaultPaymentMethod` method no longer returns the `default_source` of a customer.

 ### New Payment Methods Support

 PR: https://github.com/laravel/cashier-stripe/pull/1074